Top 10: Free Ebook Editing software

 2023.
 Manuskript now allows to track writing goals

-Free open-source writing tool Manuskript has released a new version 0.15 with several new features.
-Users can now set a writing target for their current session to monitor progress.
-Additionally, users can drag and drop elements from the outline view in the editor to quickly open the selected item in one writing panel, making it easier to work with multiple panels.
-The update includes improved translations for the UI, with more languages added to the list of supported ones, and progress tracking available on the Github repository page.
-The translations are now more consistent, bugs have been fixed, and all translatable strings are included.
-Moreover, keyboard shortcuts now work independently of the user's language settings, addressing a previous issue caused by improper UI default settings.
-Manuskript is available for Windows, Mac and Linux.
+The free open-source writing tool Manuskript has released version 0.15 with several new features.
+Users can now set a writing goal for their current session to stay on track.
+Additionally, users can drag and drop elements from the outline view to the editor which is simplifying working with multiple panes.
+The list of supported interface languages has been expanded and translations are now more consistent.
+Furthermore, keyboard shortcuts now work regardless of the user's language settings.
+The new version of Manuskript is available for Windows, Mac and Linux.

 2022.
 FocusWriter - distraction-free open-source writing software

-FocusWriter is a writing environment designed to minimize distractions and provide a simple, intuitive interface for writers to immerse themselves in their work.
-By hiding its interface and only revealing it when the user moves their mouse to the edges of the screen, FocusWriter allows users to maintain a sense of familiarity while minimizing interruptions.
-The software is compatible with Linux and Windows and offers support for various file formats, including TXT, basic RTF, and basic ODT.
-Additional features such as timers, alarms, customizable themes, typewriter sound effects, live statistics, spell-checking, multi-document support, and daily goals make it a versatile tool for writers.
-FocusWriter is also available in over 20 different languages, with an optional portable mode for added convenience.
+FocusWriter is a writing program designed to minimize distractions and provide a simple, intuitive interface that allows writers to fully immerse themselves in their work.
+The program opens full-screen, hiding the operating system interface and revealing it only when hovering the mouse pointer to the edges of the screen.
+FocusWriter is compatible with Linux and Windows and has an optional portable mode.
+It supports various file formats, including TXT, basic RTF and basic ODT.
+Additional features such as timers, alarms, customizable themes, typewriter sound effects, real-time statistics, spell checking and daily goals make it a comfortable tool for writers.
+The interface is available in over 20 languages.

 2021. yWriter - free software for novel writers